catSmiles/fem-space-travel-site/WHATILEARN.md

 It's important to note that the @media (hover: hover) media query is not supported by all browsers and may require vendor prefixes for cross-browser compatibility.
 Additionally, devices without hover capabilities, such as touch screens, will not apply the styles specified in the media query.

+### what is @supports (backdrop-filter: blur(1rem))

+The @supports CSS directive allows you to apply styles only if a specific CSS property and value are supported by the user's browser.
+The directive is used to test for CSS feature support, and styles within the directive will only be applied if the property and value are supported.

+In the case of @supports (backdrop-filter: blur(1rem)), the @supports directive is checking if the backdrop-filter property with a value of blur(1rem) is supported by the user's browser.
+If it is supported, the styles within the directive will be applied.
+If it is not supported, the styles will be ignored.

+Here's an example of how to use the @supports (backdrop-filter: blur(1rem)) directive in CSS:

+    @supports (backdrop-filter: blur(1rem)) {
+      div {
+        backdrop-filter: blur(1rem);
+      }
+    }

+In this example, the @supports directive is checking if the backdrop-filter property with a value of blur(1rem) is supported.
+If it is, the backdrop-filter property will be applied to a div element with a blur of 1 rem.
+If it is not supported, the styles within the @supports directive will be ignored.

+It's important to note that the @supports directive is a relatively new CSS feature, and may not be supported by older browsers.
+Additionally, the backdrop-filter property is not supported by all browsers, so it's important to check for support before using it in your styles.